OdyAsh/odyash-dev.to/README.md

 ### Automatic Path Synchronization

 This repository includes an automatic path synchronization system that keeps your `dev-to-git.json` file in sync with your actual markdown files.
-When you save a markdown file in the `blog-posts` directory, the system will automatically update the corresponding entries in `dev-to-git.json`.
+When you save a markdown file in the `the-blog-posts` directory, the system will automatically update the corresponding entries in `dev-to-git.json`.

 For detailed information on how this works and how to set it up, see the [automatic path synchronization documentation](docs/update-dev-to-git-json-upon-save.md).